MicrosoftDocs/well-architected/well-architected/iot/iot-operational-excellence.md

 - To update existing device or IoT Edge device firmware, application, or package updates over-the-air (OTA), use [Device Update for IoT Hub](/azure/iot-hub-device-update/understand-device-update).
 This service is a safe, secure, and reliable way to update a fleet or specific group of devices.

-It's a good idea to include a manual update method for IoT devices.
+It's a good idea to have a manual update method for IoT devices.
 Because of root certificate changes or connectivity issues, you might need to update devices using a manual method such as physically connecting to a local computer or using a local connectivity protocol such as Bluetooth.

 For more information about device management, see: